What Does a Public Relations Specialist Do?

 Public relations specialists and publicists share many of the same responsibilities.
 In fact, some people and organizations use the terms interchangeably.
 From strategizing messaging to writing external communications, both careers focus on getting their clients in the media.

-Publicists promote their client’s image — whether positive or negative — to the public, typically through paid media.
-PR specialists often have a broader focus, such as the public opinion of an entire organization, while publicists often have a narrower focus on individuals.
+PR specialists often have a broader focus, such as the public opinion of an entire organization, while publicists often have a narrower focus on individuals or products.

-What Does the Future Hold for the Field of Public Relations?
+What Does the Future Hold for Public Relations?

 How individuals interpret information is changing, as well.
-“The increasing focus on transparency and authenticity will also play a significant role in shaping the future of PR,” Moore said, adding that “the rise of social media influencers and micro-influencers will continue to impact the industry, creating new opportunities and challenges for PR professionals to navigate.”
+“The increasing focus on transparency and authenticity will also play a significant role in shaping the future of PR,” Moore said.

 Discover more about SNHU's public relations degree: Find out what courses you'll take, skills you'll learn and how to request information about the program.